danialrami/echo-bridge-manual/Echo-Bridge.md

 ## Patches

+still figuring out how best to render the delay/trem footswitch light, so for right now its off for all of them! haha sorry, use your imagination!

-this part of my website is kinda broken lmfao -- it's supposed to render a patch diagram with these settings. but trust its gonna look soooo sick when i figure this out. use your imagination! and if you find a setting that you like, let me know and i'll add it here!
+and if you find a setting that you like, let me know and i'll add it here!

 ### Echo Bridge